-We need your help to survey the environment, across the Manhood Peninsula.*
+We need your help to survey the environment across the Manhood Peninsula, below Chichester.

-It is important to monitor the diversity and abundance of wildlife and plant life, as this allows us to understand the extent to which climate change and human development, impact the Peninsula.
+It’s important to monitor the diversity and abundance of wildlife and plant life, as this allows us to understand the extent to which climate change and local developments, impact the Peninsula.

-Your wildlife records will build an up-to-date database of information that can be shared with local organizations and government bodies, as well as guide our future conservation work.
+Your wildlife records will build an up-to-date database of information that can be shared with local organisations and government bodies, as well as guide our future conservation work.